BrunoZell/CollectiveIntelligence/litepaper.md

   _(Represented as conditional actions.
 Conditions are either satisfied or not in a given context.
 The action choice is derived from the matching context via a specified query.)_

-Recall that the public observation pool together with applied domain knowledge answers: **how is it?**
+Recall that the public observation pool together with applied domain theories answers: **how is it?**

 Those queries can be combined into a formalization of the foundational question of social coordination: